arijit79/planned/README.md

+# The repository for Planned is archived.
+Devlopment of planned will continue when better graphical libraries are available for Rust

 # Planned: An open-source, cross-platform personal productivity tool
 Planned is an open-source, cross-platform application to help you increase your productivity by providing a lot of features so that can help you work efficiently.
 Here are some of the goals of the project